 Tuesday, January 28, 2025

-"Because on this day you shall be atoned, cleansed from all your sins.
+The essence of Yom Kippur—its power of purification and renewal— is captured in single verse: "Because on this day you shall be atoned, cleansed from all your sins.
 Before God, you will be cleansed of all your sins."
 (Lev.
 16:30)

-Rabbi Akiva, ever attuned to the subtleties of the text, noted that our atonement on Yom Kippur takes place "before God":
+Rabbi Akiva, attuned to the fine nuances of the text, noted that the atonement of Yom Kippur takes place "before God":

 “How fortunate are you, O Israel!
 Before Whom are you becoming purified, and Who is it that purifies you?
 It is your Father in Heaven!"
 (Yoma 85b)